 The most common medical problem after travel is

 The most common potentially serious diseases are

 People can also acquire lice Lice Lice can infect the scalp, body, pubis, and eyelashes.
 Head lice are transmitted by close contact; body lice are transmitted in cramped, crowded conditions; and pubic lice are transmitted by... read more and scabies Scabies Scabies is an infestation of the skin with the mite Sarcoptes scabiei.
-Scabies causes intensely pruritic lesions with erythematous papules and burrows in web spaces, wrists, waistline, and genitals... read more after being in crowded living conditions or places where hygienic measures are poor.
+Scabies causes intensely pruritic lesions with erythematous papules and burrows in web spaces, wrists, waistline... read more after being in crowded living conditions or places where hygienic measures are poor.

 Some diseases become evident months after a traveler has returned home; a travel history with exposure risks is a useful diagnostic clue when patients present with a puzzling illness.
 The International Society of Travel Medicine (www.istm.org) has lists of travel clinics.
 Many of these clinics specialize in assisting travelers who are ill after their return home.
 For health care practitioners, the Centers for Disease Control provides assistance and information to help patients returning from travel abroad.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Centers for Disease Control and Prevention: Travelers' Health